jmc0592/csce4650/README.txt

 This should create the 'compiler' executable file.
 You can then test it with various files by running './compiler < fileName' where ‘fileName’ is any file to be compiled.

 The compiler will send the CMachine code to stdout.

+NOTE: Because this was fixed last minute, I used r500 as the register to be reserved for 0 so I didn’t have to rewrite a bunch of other stuff.